-Requirement for spousal enrollment in other group insurance.
-If a spouse is covered as a dependent of an employee or retiree covered by the Clark County Self-Funded Health Benefit Plan, and the spouse is employed by a company that offers an employee health benefit plan, or a retiree health benefit plan as a retiree of another company, and he/she is eligible for any such (non-HMO) coverage at a monthly cost equal to or less than the current Clark County employee and spouse employee premium deduction rounded to the next lowest \$5.00 increment for employee only, the spouse is required to enroll in such other employer sponsored program.
-If the spouse declines any other employer-sponsored coverage, the Clark County Self-Funded Benefit Plan will provide coverage to the spouse at 20% of the Plan allowable, either the contracted rate or the reasonable and customary allowable when the contracted rate is not available, instead of the normal benefit payable for such service covered by the Clark County Self-Funded Plan.
+If a spouse is covered as a dependent of an employee or retiree under the Clark County Self- Funded Health Benefit Plan and has access to a non-HMO health benefit plan through his or her own employer or former employer at a monthly cost equal to or less than the current Clark County employee and spouse employee premium deduction rounded to the next lowest \$5.00 increment for employee only, the spouse is required to enroll in such other employer sponsored program.

+If the spouse declines any other employer-sponsored coverage, this Plan will provide coverage to the spouse at 20% of the Plan's regular allowable, either the contracted rate or the reasonable and customary allowable when the contracted rate is not available.

-If the dependent spouse of an employee misses his/her employer's open enrollment period for the calendar year for which the employee is enrolling the newly eligible dependent spouse in this coverage, the above benefit limitation will be waived for the first year of the dependent spouse's coverage, but not to exceed 12 months from the effective date of the dependent spouse's coverage with this Plan.
+If the dependent spouse of an employee misses his/her employer's open enrollment period for the calendar year for which the employee is enrolling the newly eligible dependent spouse in this coverage, the above benefit limitation will be waived for the first year of the dependent spouse's coverage.
+Such waiver will not exceed 12 months from the effective date of the dependent spouse's coverage with this Plan.

-Integration with Medicare
+Coordination with Medicare